Care homes and benefits - Care homes and benefits

 Please note: This is a complicated area and we recommend that you seek advice from an expert benefits adviser about your particular circumstances.
 You can use our Find an Adviser tool to find a local adviser.

-You should tell whoever pays you benefits (for example, Jobcentre Plus, the Pension Service, Disability Benefit Unit, HM Revenue and Customs (HMRC) or the local authority) that you have moved to live in a care home.
+You should tell whoever pays you benefits (for example, Jobcentre Plus, the Pension Service, Department for Work and Pensions (DWP), HM Revenue and Customs (HMRC) or the local authority) that you have moved to live in a care home.
 You should do this before you have been in it for 28 days as none of your welfare benefits will stop or go down in the first 28 days.
 They can then make any changes that need to be made so that you are not paid too much or too little.

 If you own your home, its value could affect the amount of means-tested benefits you are able to get when you move into a care home.
 In some cases, this means you are not able to get any means-tested benefits.
 The rules are complicated and there are several ways that the value of your home can be ignored for a period of time.
 If you are in this position, it is important to get advice.
 Use our Find an Adviser tool (link above) to find a local adviser.